AuxiDev/svelte-bottom-sheet/README.md

 | **End**            | Moves the Bottom Sheet to the lowest snappoint when snappoints are set.                   |
 | **Escape (Esc)**   | Closes the Bottom Sheet.                                                                  |

-### BottomSheet.Content (Required)
+### BottomSheet.Content (Optional)

 #### Description

 This is the component where your Bottom Sheet content goes into.
-This component also makes scrolling in the Bottom Sheet possible.

 #### Properties